signalfx/signalfx-agent/deployments/fargate/README.md

 By default, this task will not collect any underlying host metrics, nor send a `host` dimension.
 This is disabled to prevent unwanted monitoring of additional hosts.
-To re-enable monitoring of underlying hosts, set the `disableHostDimension` config option to `true` and uncomment the host metric monitors in the example [agent.yaml](./agent.yaml).
+To re-enable monitoring of underlying hosts, set the `disableHostDimension` config option to `true` and enable host metric monitors in your configuration.

 ## Configuration